A group of women fight back against a fantasy medieval society that systemically wrongs them.

 - Embody the Eight.
 Become bound and blindfolded and surrounded by eight sharp swords.
 Rope, blindfold, and swords evaporate the next morning.

-- Manifest another’s fear into a deadly blade.
+- Manifest another’s current fear into a deadly blade.
 Once they use it, both disappear.

 The Heart